tseq/MantisColorPicker/README.md

 A color picker tool programmed in Java.

 ## USAGE
+This program was written in Java and packaged into a .jar file.
+It is very unlikely that you can run it if you do not have Java(TM) Platform installed in your system.
 1. Download Mantis.jar
 2. Open up the program.
 3. Hold CTRL + left-click on anywhere on the screen (supports dragging as well).